RDIL/cakebot.club/_posts/2019-06-01-iss_command.md

 category: feature
 ---

-With today's new release, cakebot will be able to track the International Space Station's position above Earth &ndash; in real time. :earth_americas:
+With today's new release, Cakebot is able to track the International Space Station's position above Earth in real time. :earth_americas:

 ### Usage